 Hi, I’m Attorney Elliot Stone, managing partner of Stone LLP, California’s leading civil defense law firm serving the business community.
 My firm represents companies just like yours in defending employment lawsuits just like this.

-Before I tell you why my firm is the smart choice to defend this lawsuit, we need to address California’s lawsuit crisis.
+Before I tell you why my firm is the smart choice to defend this lawsuit, we need to address California’s Employment lawsuit crisis.
 As you probably already know, California’s lawsuit crisis, California’s businesses are getting sued at an alarming rate, and it’s reached epidemic proportions.
 So if you’re like most business owners, you’re probably mad and outraged that you and your business have been sued, and I don’t blame you.

 Lawsuits are expensive, they’re time-consuming, and they put the future of your business at risk.
 If you’ve been sued before, you know exactly what I mean, and this video will likely forever alter your approach to defending lawsuits.
 As you know, the law imposes very strict response deadlines, mandating a written response be filed with the court within the time period set by law to avoid a default judgment against you and putting your personal and business assets at risk.